BLMS Supplemental Guidelines

 Late Arrival

 At BLMS we value the time students spend at school.
 Tardiness to school is strongly discouraged.
 At the start of every school year, we teach students about the importance of being on time to class and explain how being tardy to any of their class periods, throughout the day, has a significant impact on their learning.
-Tardies are always entered in the attendance record for parents/caregivers to see (through family access) and discuss with their students.
-Parents/Caregivers must ensure their children arrive at school before the formal starting time.
+Tardies are always entered in the attendance record for parent/guardian/caretakers to see (through family access) and discuss with their students.
+Parent/guardian/caretakers must ensure their children arrive at school before the formal starting time.

 Students will be marked tardy if they arrive at any class and do not have a written hall pass from another staff member.
 Any student with 4 or more tardies in a single week (across all periods) will receive a lunch detention.
 If a student continues to exceed 4 tardies in any subsequent week, they will then be assigned after school detention.
 Tardiness is accumulated each trimester.